The Business Case

 Only 28% of employers in the Best Employers for Race listing said that they ensured diversity on their selection panels for promotions.
 Employee Network Groups provide a great resource for diverse talent who can be trained to sit on selection panels for promotions across the organisation

 Recommendations 5-7 from the Race in the workplace: The McGregor-Smith Review encourages employers to consider unconscious bias training and recommends free materials should be made available online.
-In addition the review recommends that mandatory unconscious bias training should be undertaken by employees at all levels within an organisation to address lingering behaviours and attitudes that act as a barrier to a more inclusive workplace.
-The report also states that senior management teams and executive boards and those with a role in the recruitment process should go further and paricipate in more detailed training workshops.
+In addition, the review recommends that mandatory unconscious bias training should be undertaken by employees at all levels within an organisation to address lingering behaviours and attitudes that act as a barrier to a more inclusive workplace.
+The report also states that senior management teams and executive boards and those with a role in the recruitment process should go further and participate in more detailed training workshops.